Category Archives: highlight home

 Idlib, Syria | Ahmed Akacha ©

 Ms. Alloush, who joined the webinar from Syria, shared her impressions of the sheer scale of infrastructure destruction in the country, which far surpasses anything that could be captured in a report or statistics.
-She stressed that decentralised thinking and planning for reconstruction is crucial in the Syrian case, most significantly since the current authorities control only 50 percent of the country’s territory and communities in different parts of the country have different needs as they recover from years of conflict.
+She stressed that decentralised thinking and planning for reconstruction is crucial in the Syrian case, most significantly since the current authorities control only 50 per cent of the country’s territory and communities in different parts of the country have different needs as they recover from years of conflict.
 However, the approach to this process thus far seems to have been focused on attracting foreign investment and therefore on the “strategic reconstruction” of areas most relevant for external actors looking to invest in the reconstruction process, such as airports, oil extraction sites, and ports.
 As such, it seems that the reconstruction process in Syria remains top-down and dominated by the new authorities, at the expense of Syrians facing the rebuilding of their lives as well as their country.

 The fruitful discussion between these three speakers suggests that bridging the gap between research and practice when it comes to the issue of inclusive reconstruction in the context of peacebuilding and peace-making, whilst incredibly challenging, must involve bringing together stakeholders invested and engaged in this area in different ways, from academics to practitioners.
 The online webinar, whilst facilitating an interesting and engaging exchange, should therefore be seen as only the beginning of a much wider conversation.